DigitalTrustCenter/sectxt/README.md

 [{'code': 'long_expiry', 'message': 'Expiry date is more than one year in the future', 'line': 3}]
 ```

-The "errors" and "warnings" attribute return a list of entries.
+The "errors" and "recommendations" attribute return a list of entries.
 An entry is
 a dict with three keys

 | key     | value                                                                                                      |